ibani health insurance

 Remember: You only have 3 months from the start of your job in Switzerland to exercise your insurance option right.

-If you choose home country insurance, you must:
+If you choose your home country insurance, you must:

-• Have it validated by your local health authority (e.g., CPAM, ASL, Krankenkasse)
+• Have it stamped and validated by your local health authority (CPAM in France, Krankenkasse in Germany, ASL in Italy).

-• Send it to the cantonal authorities in Switzerland
+• Send it back to the Swiss cantonal authority before the deadline.

 Conclusion

-Take the time to carefully analyze the pros and cons of each option and make an informed decision: it is an important and often definitive choice.
+Take the time to carefully analyze the pros and cons of each option using our simulator.
+Make an informed decision, as it is a highly binding choice for your cross-border career.

-Note: This article is for informational purposes only.
+Disclaimer: This article is for informational purposes only.
+Tax laws and insurance rates (CMU, GKV, SSN) change yearly.
 Please consult official sources or a professional advisor before making your final decision.

 Get our next guide by email